naglyadservice/npc-control-hub/README.md

-# README.md for MQTT Device Cluster Module
+# README.md for NPC Control Hub

 ## Overview

-The MQTT Device Cluster module is a comprehensive solution for managing MQTT communication with a variety of devices, especially focusing on pin configuration and state management in a clustered network environment.
+The NPC Control Hub is a comprehensive solution for managing MQTT communication with a variety of devices, especially focusing on pin configuration and state management in a clustered network environment.
 This Python module provides an easy-to-use interface for controlling device pins via MQTT.

 ## Features